psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 You instantiate your services in the `Main` class, but you don't need to pass services to each other.
 Sorry for spoilers, you will see how to wire up the dependencies later in this article.

-Also, ZIO provides you with ZTest - testing framework, which is really handy to test your functional effects.
-I will share my experience with this framework in the next post.

 ### The solution

 #### Getting started with ZIO